The Designation Process

 Cultural heritage - The influence of cultural heritage on the perception of natural beauty of the area and the degree to which associations with particular traditions, people, artists, writers or events in history contribute to such perception.

-Evaluation of Natural Beauty – This stage will take account of evidence submitted by key stakeholder organisations in the 'call for evidence'.
-Evaluation involves a combination of desk based work and detailed field survey.
-The landscape within each Evaluation Area is assessed in turn against the factors which contribute to natural beauty.
-Whilst in the field, further information is gathered to cover the more perceptual aspects of landscape including scenic quality, condition and tranquillity, and the information that has been collated so far, is tested and verified.
-The process typically highlights key issues which require particular scrutiny and further work, including transitions in landscape and scenic quality, areas where natural beauty is present but fragmented and the influence of detracting features and/or settlements on levels of natural beauty.
+Evaluation of Natural Beauty – This stage took account of evidence submitted by key stakeholder organisations in the 'call for evidence'.
+Evaluation involved a combination of desk based work and detailed field survey.
+The landscape within each Evaluation Area was assessed in turn against the factors which contribute to natural beauty.
+Whilst in the field, further information was gathered to cover the more perceptual aspects of landscape including scenic quality, condition and tranquillity, and the information that had been collated up to that point, was tested and verified.
+The process typically highlighted key issues which required particular scrutiny and further work, including transitions in landscape and scenic quality, areas where natural beauty is present but fragmented and the influence of detracting features and/or settlements on levels of natural beauty.

-Identify a Candidate Area – The next step is to identify and map a draft Candidate Area for AONB designation.
-These are areas that have been assessed as having outstanding natural beauty.
+Identify a Candidate Area – The next step was to identify and map a draft Candidate Area for AONB designation.
+These were areas that had been assessed as having outstanding natural beauty.
 Land can only be included where there is sufficient weight of evidence that the natural beauty criterion is met.
-Note that Candidate Areas must not be taken to be an indication of a potential new boundary, which will be defined at a later date (see Further Stages below).
+Note that the Candidate Area is not taken as an indication of a potential new boundary, as this is defined at a later date (see Further Stages below).

-Call for Response – Following the evaluation stage we will be running a series of webinars and drop-in events/workshops across the area in June which will be open to the general public.
-These events will provide information on the AONB designation process and the implications of designation.
-During these events we will also be sharing the draft Candidate Area.
-We will be asking communities and groups to provide their views on the draft Candidate Area and on designation more broadly, via a Citizen Science approach using an online form which will be made accessible through this website.
-The call for response (to the Candidate Area) will also be made to the Local Authorities and key stakeholder organisations that were involved during the early stage of evidence gathering.
+Call for Response – Following the evaluation stage, we ran a series of webinars and drop-in events/workshops across the area in June 2022 which were open to the general public.
+These events provided information on the AONB designation process and the implications of designation.
+During these events we asked communities and groups to provide their views on the draft Candidate Area and on designation more broadly, via a Citizen Science approach using an online form which was made accessible through this website.
+The call for response (to the Candidate Area) was also made to the Local Authorities and key stakeholder organisations that were involved during the early stage of evidence gathering.

-The online form mentioned above will be made available to facilitate the submission of your comments and supporting evidence (positive & negative) in relation to the draft Candidate Area.
-The form will be available via a web-browser, via a mobile App and (by request) as a digital file or paper copy, which can be returned by email or by post.
-All comments will be publicly recorded and available for review on this website via an interactive map.
+The online form mentioned above facilitated the submission of comments and supporting evidence (positive & negative) in relation to the draft Candidate Area.
+The form was available via a web-browser and (by request) as a digital file or paper copy, which could be returned by email or by post.

-Evaluation of Responses – Following the call for response to the draft Candidate Area, all comments will be considered by the team evaluating the area and any appropriate refinements to the draft Candidate Area made.
-The outcome of this process will be a proposed Candidate Area and a supporting report, which will be submitted to Natural England.
+Evaluation of Responses – Following the call for response to the draft Candidate Area, all comments were considered by the team evaluating the area and refinements to the draft Candidate Area were made and the natural beauty assessment continued.
+The outcome of this process was a proposed Candidate Area and a supporting natural beauty assessment report, which were then submitted to Natural England.

 Desirability Assessment – An area of land that satisfies the natural beauty criterion is capable of being included in an AONB, but designation does not automatically follow.
 Natural England must make a judgement as to whether it is desirable that a proposed Candidate Area should become an AONB in order to achieve the AONB’s statutory purpose, which is to conserve and enhance natural beauty.
 To establish whether it is desirable to designate an area as an AONB, the following five questions are considered: